NEW: No-Fee PhD Application

-The examination is an oral one and encompasses the following areas: 1) Linear Optimization, 2) Stochastic Processes, 3) Statistics & Data Analysis, 4) Manufacturing Systems.
-Students focused on manufacturing are also tested on fundamentals of Micro & Nanomanufacturing.
-A student will be admitted to PhD candidacy only after he/she has passed the preliminary examination.
-The examination allows the department to assess the student's academic preparation, breadth of knowledge, and potential to study and conduct research at the doctoral level.
-After passing the qualifying examination, the doctoral candidate is expected to choose the area in which he/she will write his/her dissertation and is required to identify an advisor who will guide the dissertation.
-The doctoral student is expected to specialize in one of the department's areas of concentration and take whatever additional courses are required to prepare for the PhD comprehensive examination (typically combined wth the proposal examinaton) and the student's dissertation (including advanced courses that are targeted primarily at doctoral students).
+A student will be admitted to PhD candidacy only after he/she has passed the qualifying examination.
+All doctoral candidates are expected to choose the area in which they will write their dissertations and identify an advisor who will guide the dissertation.
+They are expected to specialize in one of the department's areas of concentration and take whatever additional courses are required to prepare for the PhD comprehensive examination (typically combined wth the proposal examinaton) and the student's dissertation (including advanced courses that are targeted primarily at doctoral students).
 After sufficient progress has been made in his or her research, the student, under the guidance of the advisor is expected, to appoint a committee consisting of a minimum of four members of the graduate faculty at least two of whom should be from the Industrial Engineering department and at least one of whom should be from outside the department.
-This committee will then administer the following three examinations to the student:
+This committee will then administer the following examinations to the student:

 The purpose of this examination, which is typically taken in the student's third year in the program, is to test the soundness and validity of the candidate's research topic, research plans, and methods that are described by the student in an oral presentation.
 A copy of the proposal document must be provided to each member of the student's examining committee at least two weeks prior to the date of the proposal exam.
 Passing this examination provides an affirmation by the committee that the proposed work when completed will lead to a PhD level dissertation.